Preheat oven to 325 degrees. Line baking pan with parchment paper and/or spray well with nonstick cooking spray and set aside. (See notes)

 In a separate large bowl, mix butter, oil, and sugar together until combined.
 Mix in eggs and egg whites, one at a time, until the mixture becomes very light and fluffy.
 This process should take at least 3 minutes.
 Scrape the sides of the bowl and mix again briefly.

 Alternate adding in flour mixture with buttermilk mixture, being sure to start and end with flour.
 Scrape the sides and mix again to ensure a smooth batter.
 Fold in coconut by hand.
 Divide evenly between baking pans and smooth the top.
-Bake 30-40 minutes in the lower 2/3rds of the oven.
+Bake 30-40 minutes in the lower two thirds of the oven.
 The cake will be done when a toothpick comes out clean or mostly clean with a few moist crumbs.

 Cool 15-20 minutes in cake pans before trying to invert on cooling racks.
 Cool completely before frosting and decorating.